Adamcake/Bolt/app/README.md

 ### Minifying

-When doing a release build, it is useful to optimize the code further, whether it be for speed or size.
+When doing a release build, it is useful to optimise the code further, whether it be for speed or size.
 'Minify' means to make the files as small as possible.
 Lets see how we can minify the output.

 First, lets minify the css:
 `bunx tailwindcss -o src/assets/output.css --minify`
 Then, the html and js:
 `bun run minify` - Check the package.json to see what that does.
 You could run just the second step.
-But maybe tailwind makes different decisions or optimization on minifying its css.
+But maybe tailwind makes different decisions or optimisation on minifying its css.

 We can see the result is incredibly small files: